Gudha suggests narco test on all Rajasthan ministers, sides with Pilot | Politics

 - India

-A day after he waved a 'red diary' in the assembly alleging it contained details of financial irregularities involving Chief Minister Ashok Gehlot and others, sacked Rajasthan minister Rajendra Gudha on Tuesday called for a narco test on all ministers in the state.
+Sacked Rajasthan minister Rajendra Gudha called for a narco test on all ministers in the state on Tuesday, a day after he waved a 'red diary' in the assembly alleging it contained details of financial irregularities involving Chief Minister Ashok Gehlot and others.

-In an interview with PTI, he also took sides with Sachin Pilot in the now-off, now-on tussle between Gehlot and his former deputy.
+In an interview with PTI, Gudha also took sides with senior Congress leader Sachin Pilot in the now-off, now-on tussle between Gehlot and his former deputy.

-He hit out at Gehlot for calling senior Congress leader Sachin Pilot ''nikamma'', ''nakara'' and ''gaddar''.
+The ex-minister hit out at Gehlot for calling Sachin Pilot ''nikamma'', ''nakara'' and ''gaddar''.
 Pilot's father Rajesh Pilot worked for the Congress and Sachin Pilot himself has been working for the party for 20 years, Gudha said.

 Referring to Sachin Pilot, the Congress MLA said, ''The one who brought the party from 21 seats to 99 seats cannot be a 'nikamma' (worthless).'' ''If someone gets 21 seats out of 200, can that person be called hardworking,'' Gudha said, apparently referring to Gehlot and taking sides.